 Don't Throw Stones

-The Anglican Communion, through the Bishops at Lambeth in 1998, the Primates at Dromantine in 2004 and various statements by the present Archbishop of Canterbury, has in various ways made it clear that
+The Anglican Communion, through the Bishops at Lambeth in 1998, the Primates at Dromantine in 2004 and various statements by the former Archbishop of Canterbury Rowan Williams, has in various ways made it clear that

 ‘the victimisation or diminishment of human beings whose affections happen to be ordered towards people of the same sex is anathema to us’